Inspiring people starts at first glance

 - Use indicative gestures to draw the group’s attention to a specific task.

-This non-verbal strategy implying distance management, asymmetric postures, eye contact and use of indicative gestures is useful in any situation of authority.
+This strategy of non verbal habits implies distance management, asymmetric postures, eye contact and use of indicative gestures is useful in any situation of authority.

 3. Ask your body to help manage your emotions